pharmbio/MTBLS233-Pachyderm/README.md

 ### Process the data

 Now that the data is in the repository, it’s time to use the execute the pipeline.
 Four different jobs compose the pipeline, which can be found in the `./pipelines`directory.
+You can learn how to customise your pipelines in detail by visiting: http://docs.pachyderm.io/en/v1.6.7/reference/pipeline_spec.html

 ```bash
 pachctl create-pipeline -f ./path/to/pipelines/FileFilter.json